BestJuly/IIC/README.md

 - Different intra-negative generation methods: frame repeating, frame shuffling ...
 - Different backbones: C3D, R3D, R(2+1)D, I3D ...

+## Updates
+Oct.
+1, 2020 - Results using C3D and R(2+1)D are added; fix random seed more tightly.
+Aug.
+26, 2020 - Add pretrained weights for R3D.

 ## Usage of this repo
+> Notification: we have added codes to fix random seed more tightly for better reproducibility.
+However, results in our paper used previous random seed settings.
+Therefore, there should be tiny differences for the performance from that reported in our paper.
+To reproduce retrieval results same as our paper, please use the provided model weights.

 ### Data preparation
 You can download UCF101/HMDB51 dataset from official website: [UCF101](http://crcv.ucf.edu/data/UCF101.php) and [HMDB51](http://serre-lab.clps.brown.edu/resource/hmdb-a-large-human-motion-database/).
 Then decoded videos to frames.
 I highly recommend the pre-computed optical flow images and resized RGB frames in this [repo](https://github.com/feichtenhofer/twostreamfusion).